 @mossmannin opera-cake, can be realized by accurately automating reception-port-synchronization within the FPGA firmware.

 General purpose LEDs (LD1 / LD2): These high-brightness LEDs are FPGA controllable through the FPGA software API.
 They can be used to trigger user action, to indicate system state (such as PLL-lock status), or to warn the user of a problem.

 RF activity LED indications: Each of the two radios have a pair of Tx/Rx LEDs adjacent to their RF connectors that indicate the radio’s current activity.

-To support a wide range of frequency tuning, CaribouLite uses Qorvo’s RFFC5072 integrated Mixer IC.
-By default, the frequency reference source (of 32 MHz) to the PLL is generated and provided by the Modem.
+To support a wide range of frequency tuning, CaribouLite uses the Qorvo RFFC5072 integrated mixer IC.
+By default, the frequency reference source (of 32 MHz) to the PLL is generated and provided by the modem.

 For some application (clock-phase matching, different frequency resolution, etc.), a separate clock source may be required.
 On the top side of the board, you can mount an external clock source via U.FL.
 Resistor jumpers can be modified as needed.

 |1.
 6 GHz SMA connector||8.
 Modem - AT86RF215|

 |3.
 User switch and user LEDs||10.
 RFFC5072(A) - Synth.
 Integrated Mixer|

 |4.
 PMOD connector (8-bit I/O, GND and 3.3V)||11.
 TCXO 26 MHz|

 |5.
 External reference clock input||12.
 RPI 40-pin connector|